Best Hafez Poems for Yalda Night (Shab-e Yalda) With Meaning

 Join Danaa School’s Divan-e-Hafez Course

-Discover the beauty of Persian poetry with Danaa School’s Divan-e-Hafez course!
-This class is perfect for anyone who loves poetry or wants to improve their Farsi skills.
-Together, we will read and explore the famous poems of Hafez, learning about their deep meanings of love, life, and spirituality.
+Discover the beauty of Persian poetry with Danaa School’s Divan-e-Hafez course.
+This class is ideal for poetry lovers and learners who want to improve their Farsi while exploring the deeper meanings of Hafez’s work.

 Find Your Perfect Teacher